AviatrixSystems/Docs/HowTos/GeoVPN.rst

 account in AWS, go to AWS management console portal.
 Under Services, select Route 53 Management Console.
 Under Domains, select Registered domains, then click Register Domain.

-For support, send email to support@aviatrix.com.

-For feature request, click Make a wish at the bottom of each page.

-Enjoy!

 .. |image0| image:: GeoVPN_media/image1.png